 ALL STAR GAME: 2011 WORLD SERIES: 2001

 One clear difference from the doughnut clones is that virtually all the upper deck seats at Chase Field are located in foul territory.
 In addition, the lower deck is smaller than average, bringing upper deck fans even closer to the infield.
 The upper deck is very large, however, especially in the seating areas beyond first and third base, over which the moveable sections of the roof sit when the roof is opened.
-Those high-altitude "Bob Uecker" seats near the top are fairly cheap, accommodating fans of modest means.
+I estimate that the top row is about 138 feet above the playing field, higher than any other MLB stadium.
+Those high-altitude "Bob Uecker" seats near the top are fairly cheap, accommodating fans of modest means, but they are seldom filled.
 There are even a few one-dollar seats in the far extremities.
-On the down side, almost every element of the stadium has been named after some corporate sponsor, including Infiniti, Nextel, MasterCard, and even Fox Sports.
+On the down side, almost every element of the stadium has been named after some corporate sponsor, including Ram Trucks, Infiniti, Nextel, MasterCard, and even Fox Sports.
 The very size of the stadium might be considered a drawback, as the D-Backs rarely fill more than half of the 48,000 seats.
 Since their inaugural year drew 3.6 million fans, a whopping success, the Arizona franchise has drawn a little more than two million fans per year.

 The outfield layout of Chase Field strongly resembles Tropicana Field, including some slight irregularities in the outfield fence.
-The bullpen on the right side (for the visiting team) is apprently several feet shorter than the home bullpen.
-Originally, the corners on either side of center field were both marked as 413 feet from home plate; why these have changed slightly is not certain.
+The bullpen on the right side (for the visiting team) is a few feet narrower than the home bullpen.
+(That's why the right field line distance is five feet more than the left field line distance.)
+The outfield walls (and adjoining seating sections) angle in slightly from the corner bullpens, rather than being perpendicular to the foul lines.
+In addition, the "376" distance marker in left-center field is about 20 feet left to the left of where it should be, whereas the one in right-center field is accurately placed.
 The center field wall is almost 20 feet high, making home runs in that area a rare event.
 One nice quirky touch is the small "balcony" seating area which hangs over the corners on either side of dead center field.
 (The Polo Grounds had a similar overhang in deep center field, creating confusion over distances.)
+Finally, there are "470" and "500" distance markers on the concourse floor near the northeast exit doors.

 In 2001, in the fourth year of their existence, the Diamondbacks became the youngest franchise ever to win the World Series, beating the Yankees 4 games to 3.
-You certainly have to give a lot of credit to starting pitchers Randy Johnson and Curt Schilling, and pity to reliever Byung Ho Kim.
-(Flashy, brand new stadium ... deadly pitching duo ... it almost seemed like 1963 all over again...)
-The Diamondbacks' triumph seemed to validate the huge public investment and the risky debt-leveraged acquisition campaign by the original franchise owner, Jerry Colangelo, but he sold out to a partnership led by Ken Kendricks in 2004.
+Much credit goes to starting pitchers Randy Johnson and Curt Schilling, The Diamondbacks' triumph seemed to validate the huge public investment and the risky debt-leveraged acquisition campaign by the original franchise owner, Jerry Colangelo, but he sold out to a partnership led by Ken Kendricks in 2004.
+Other than the change in name to "Chase Field" after the 2005 season, very few alterations took place during the first two decades of the stadium's existence.
+But after the 2018 season, the Diamondbacks announced that the grass field would be replaced by artificial turf prior to the 2019 season.
+The high cost of opening and closing the roof every day to provide sunlight for the grass, and the associated high electricity bills to pay for the extra air conditioning, were the key factors in this decision.

 Even though it was designed almost exclusively as a venue for baseball, Chase Field hosted the Insight Bowl football games from 2001 to 2005.
 When configured for football games, temporary bleachers are set up in right field.
 The goal line coincides with the right field foul line and the other goal line just touches the bullpen in the left field corner.
 Since 2006 the Insight Bowl has been played at Sun Devil Stadium, in nearby Tempe Arizona, and is now known as the Buffalo Wild Wings Bowl.
 Chase Field has also hosted basketball games, monster truck shows, and even a Black Sabbath concert!
 Chase Field is owned by the Maricopa County Stadium District, whose residents obviously want to get as much of their money back as possible.